Bayesian Image Analysis in Fourier Space: Approximating Markov random fields with BIFS

-The image was reconstructed as a MAP estimate from the degraded data using each of the IG-MRF prior (with conjugate gradients optimization) and BIFS ``maximally isotropic'' equivalent prior approximation.
-Comparing the IG-MRF and corresponding BIFS reconstructions in Panels~(c) and~(d), respectively, indicates that the MRF and BIFS are indistinguishable visually.
+The MAP estimate for the reconstructed image was obtained using each of the IG-MRF prior (using conjugate gradients optimization) and the BIFS approximation.
+The IG-MRF and BIFS reconstructions (Panels~(c) and~(d), respectively) are indistinguishable visually.
 This is confirmed when looking at the residual maps in panels~(e) and~(f) which are also indistinguishable.
-Note that Panels~(a) to~(d) are normalized to be on the same dynamic scale (i.e. such that the same value corresponds to each gray-scale shade).
+Note that Panels~(a) to~(d) are normalized to be on the same dynamic scale (i.e. such that the same value corresponds to each specific gray-scale shade).
 Similarly, Panels~(e) and~(f) are matched to a dynamic scale over the range of the residuals in both images.
 Of note is that the residuals for both MRFs and BIFS carry considerable residual structure.
 This is simply a reflection of the nature of the priors in only representing local characteristics as discussed in Section \ref{discord}

-The level of similarity between the two reconstructions is further emphasized in Table~\ref{cfMRF}.
-The table gives a comparison of mean signal estimates in each tissue type along with overall predictive accuracy based on root-mean-square-error (RMSE) over all pixels in the image.
-The results are very similar comparing IG-MRF and BIFS, indicating that BIFS is doing a good job of approximating the results of IG-MRF.
+Table~\ref{cfMRF} gives a comparison of mean signal estimates in each tissue type along with overall predictive accuracy based on root-mean-square-error (RMSE) over all pixels in the image.
+The results are very similar for IG-MRF and BIFS, indicating that BIFS is doing a good job of approximating the results of IG-MRF.
 Both models shrink estimates of mean tissue levels toward neighboring tissue types due to the overall smoothing effect of the Gaussian pairwise difference prior.
-This bias effect is largest in GM where the tissue region is narrow and therefore the conditional distributions within GM regions often include neighbors from other tissue types, which for GM will lead to biasing down the pixel estimates.
-In fact, this smoothing bias is strong enough to increase the RMSE for the Bayesian reconstructions compared with just using the noisy data.
-This emphasizes the dangers of blindly using Bayesian image analysis when the goal is estimation.
+This bias effect is largest in GM where the tissue region is narrow and therefore the conditional distributions within GM regions often include neighbors from other tissue types.
+Note that in this example the smoothing bias is strong enough to increase the RMSE for the Bayesian reconstructions compared with just using the noisy data.
+This emphasizes the dangers of using Bayesian image analysis with simple priors when the goal is signal estimation.

-The results are very slightly better for BIFS than ICM-GMRF in terms of having slightly smaller differences from the true values, though one needs to be careful not to over-interpret this very small difference.
-The different results are simply due to using slightly different models and one could easily find datasets or/and models that fit better with respect to RMSE in either the MRF or BIFS frameworks.
-However, it should be noted again, that as mentioned in Section~\ref{compspeed} it is much easier to try different models in the BIFS framework e.g. via simply changing the form of the parameter function than it is to try different MRF priors.